Last updated on January 15th, 2019

 The place of Mebartsho or Burning Lake was historically known as Nya Ring Brag (meaning Long-nosed Cliff in local dialect of Bumthang).
 Today, we can relate this to presence of numerous sheer cliffs around it.

 However, this name remained as it is until Tertoen Pema Lingpa visited this place and revealed numerous hidden treasures that would aid him in spread of Buddhism in Bhutan from the lake sometimes in 15th century.

-However, some historians of Bhutan claim that the name of this lake as ‘Mebartsho’ is a derivative of the name of Tertoen Sherab Mebar.
+However, some Bhutanese historians claim that the name of this lake as ‘Mebartsho’ is a derivative of the name of Tertoen Sherab Mebar.
 He also discovered treasures from the lake just like Tertoen Pema did after 2 centuries.

 Tertoen Pema Lingpa was one of the reincarnates of Guru Padmasambhava.
 He was prophesized to discover the hidden treasures of Guru.
 He was then to contribute in the spread of Buddhism.